marcosjroig/snake-and-ladders/README.md

 The most important decision was to approach the problem with a "Responsibility-Driven Design":  Well-designed objects have clear responsibilities.

-Following the objects identified and their responsibilities that you will be reflected in the code:
+Following the objects identified and their responsibilities that you will see reflected in the code:

 - __Player__: keeps track of his position and moves over squares of the board
 - __Die__: generate a random number from 1 to 6.